koreader/koreader/README.md

 * **portable**: runs on embedded devices (Cervantes, Kindle, Kobo, PocketBook, reMarkable), Android and Linux computers.
 Developers can run a KOReader emulator in Linux and MacOS.

-* **multi-format documents**: supports fixed page formats (PDF, DjVu, CBT, CBZ) and reflowable e-book formats (EPUB, FB2, Mobi, DOC, CHM, TXT).
+* **multi-format documents**: supports fixed page formats (PDF, DjVu, CBT, CBZ) and reflowable e-book formats (EPUB, FB2, Mobi, DOC, RTF, HTML, CHM, TXT).
 Scanned PDF/DjVu documents can also be reflowed with the built-in K2pdfopt library.

 * **full-featured reading**: multi-lingual user interface with a highly customizable reader view and many typesetting options.
 You can set arbitrary page margins, override line spacing and choose external fonts and styles.
 It has multi-lingual hyphenation dictionaries bundled into the application.